 Sample answer 1 (skill-based answer)

 Whether I’m talking in a team meeting or presenting in front of an audience, I have to speak publicly more often as I develop myself as a professional.
-By developing these skills to an expert level, it will give me more confidence as a manager and will make me and eventually my team more productive as well.
+Developing these skills to an expert level will give me more confidence as a manager and will make me and, eventually, my team more productive as well.
 My current goal is to go from being a good speaker to a great speaker.’

 Sample answer 2 (character-based answer)

-‘I’m very focused when it comes to working on projects, and for me personally, it’s important to work according to set deadlines and keeping them.
+‘I’m very focused when it comes to working on projects, and for me personally, it’s important to work according to set deadlines and keep them.
 However, for instance, if I’m working on a project and I’m assigned to smaller new tasks in between that I can finish quickly, I put the initial project on hold and work on the new project.
 What I’ve noticed is that if I switch gears often during a workday, this prevents me from delivering the best work on projects that require focus for a longer period.

 I’m currently working on my planning and prioritizing skills by following a project management course to structure my workdays as effectively as possible.
 I already see the results of this course, and I’m becoming more efficient and effective at my job while being able to manage my time better as well.
 This way, everything I work on gets the attention it needs to provide the best possible results.’